badsyntax/dokku-github-actions-demo/README.md

 You'll see reference to a secret called `GITHUB_TOKEN` in the workflow files, but there's no need to manually set this yourself as this is set by GitHub Actions.

+If you want to see debug information, you can create a secret called `ACTIONS_STEP_DEBUG` with a value of `true`.

 ## dokku Setup

 ```bash